 ATGM’s and Russian military malfeasance are also key factors in the current state of affairs.
 But Ukrainian success has come at very high cost.
 Many of the major cities and infrastructure have been damaged or destroyed.
 About 15-20% of the Ukraine is still under Russian control.
 While sources and exact number vary, tens of thousands of soldiers have died on both sides.
 Very brutal fighting is yet to come in the east and south.
 Americans should not and would not be willing to accept the costs the Ukrainians have had to pay to achieve these “victories”.
 Additionally, the Chinese are not the Russians.
 Plus, this war is far from over in the Ukraine, we should hold our opinions on NGSW invalidation until it is actually over and the true costs are known.
 With the losses I suspect are coming, it will probably validate NGSW's force protection/situation awareness elements.

 I believe the NGSW systems are early in their development.
 The ammunition and firearms are not yet optimized.
 The TTP’s that NGSW-FC and IVAS derived technology will enable are just now being discovered.
 The soldiers load reduction is a focus of the army.
 Even if the gun might be marginally heavier, eventually the total load will be lighter.
-The M4/M16 has nearly 60 years of development, and people like me are just getting going on the XM5 and XM250.
+The M4/M16 has nearly 60 years of development, and developers have not even start going on the XM5 and XM250.
 We still have a long way to go.